silicon-roundabout-ventures/roundabout-ventures-dashboard/README.md

 ### Functionality

-- [ ] Account for currency exchange rates in fund & portfolio stats
+- [ x ] Account for currency exchange rates in fund & portfolio stats
 - [ ] Add login for LPs and Founders
 - [ ] Add interactive pages for LP client features and AI support
 - [ ] Add interactive pages for Founders to help them warm-connect with top community relevant connections + access exclusive resources